-The Level 3 Advanced Diploma in Art and Design has been designed to provide you with the skills, knowledge and understanding necessary to progress to degree level study in art and design, or into employment.
+The Art and Design pathway provides you with the skills, knowledge and understanding necessary to progress to Advanced Level 3 Higher Foundation Studies, higher education, employment or an apprenticeship.

 It provides an opportunity for those who have an interest in the visual arts to explore, develop and test their creativity within a qualification structure which is stimulating and demanding and which provides a supportive transition from further to higher education.

 Typically, you will have at least five GCSEs graded A*- C, including English Language and Maths.
 Alternatively you may have equivalent intermediate qualifications at Merit grade or above, along with GCSE grade 4/C in English Language and Maths.

 Importantly a university application will probably require five GCSEs at grade C (4) or above, including both English Language and Maths GCSE at grade 4/C or above.

 In addition to these entry requirements, you may be asked to attend a taster activity where your practical skills and potential will be assessed.

 The course is generally delivered over one year and will enable you to develop a practical portfolio of work that could support progression into a range of higher education courses or employment.